1914 New Zealand general election

 The 1914 New Zealand general election was held on 10 December to elect a total of 80 MPs to the 19th session of the New Zealand Parliament.
 The Maori vote was held on 11 December.
 A total number of 616,043 voters were registered, of which 84.7% voters turned out to vote.

 The election saw William Massey's Reform Government maintain power.

+Background

 The second-ballot voting system had been repealed in 1913, and first-past-the-post voting reinstated for the 1914 election.
 Soldiers serving overseas in the NZEF were given a vote by the Expeditionary Forces Voting Act, 1914.
 They voted for a party (Liberal, Labour or Reform) and their votes were allocated to a candidate for their electorate by a representative of their party; which sometimes required the representative to choose between rival "Liberal" or "Labour" candidates.